 What was your favourite memory during your time with Ballet BC?

-What are your thoughts on Ballet BC’s latest work under Emily Molnar’s artistic leadership?
+What are your thoughts on Ballet BC’s latest work under the artistic leadership of Emily Molnar?

-How did being a professional dancer with Ballet BC help you in your career shift?
+How did being a professional dancer with Ballet BC help you in your recent pursuits?

 What are you looking forward to in the coming year?